Consumer Information

 Please Note: As a result of the Truth in Lending Act (TILA) of 2009, borrowers will be required to submit a Private Education Loan Applicant Self- Certification to their lender before funds can be disbursed.
 Your lender will provide you with this form when you apply for the Private Alternative Loan.

-We would like to assure all educational loan borrowers who the Office of Financial Aid does not receive any form of payment or benefits from lenders in exchange for listing them as a lender.
+We would like to assure all educational loan borrowers the Office of Financial Aid does not receive any form of payment or benefits from lenders in exchange for listing them as a lender.
 Our office fully adheres to NASFAA’s Statement of Ethical Principles and Code of Conduct for Institutional Financial Aid Professionals.

 There is no obligation to select a lender from our lender listing.
 Borrowers have the right to select a lender of their choice.
 Per federal and institutional guidelines, the college will process any loan from any lender.
 A list of our Lenders and Lender Disclosure Information can be found on our website at https://www.ladelta.edu/admissions/financial-aid/alternative-loans/